KeyanSong/431-2018/calendar.md

 12-13 | -- | All Regrading Requests due at noon

 Student project presentations will be scheduled on **2018-12-10, 2018-12-11 and 2018-12-13**.
 All students will need to give a presentation in person on one of these three days.
 Presentation scheduling will occur using a form you will complete by 2018-10-12, and you will know your schedule on 2018-10-16.

+Books we are reading:

+- **Silver** - this is *The Signal and the Noise* by Nate Silver, which you need to [purchase for this course](https://thomaselove.github.io/2018-431-syllabus/index.html#what-do-i-need-to-buy).
+- **Leek** - this is *The Elements of Data Analytic Style* by Jeff Leek, which you must also [purchase](https://thomaselove.github.io/2018-431-syllabus/index.html#what-do-i-need-to-buy).
+- **R4DS** - this is [R for Data Science] by Garrett Grolemund and Hadley Wickham.